Call 911 if you or the person you are helping is in immediate danger.

-If you have Medi-Cal, you can call the number on your health plan membership card, or call your local county mental health line.
-For help finding what services are covered, call the Medi-Cal Managed Care and Mental Health Office of the Ombudsman at 888-452-8609 Monday through Friday from 8am – 5pm.
+If you have Medi-Cal, you can call the number on your membership card for mental health services.
+You can also call your local county mental health line.
+To find out what services are covered, call the Medi-Cal Managed Care and Mental Health Office of the Ombudsman at 888‑452‑8609.
+They are available Monday through Friday from 8am – 5pm.

-If you have a health plan through your employer or purchase your own health insurance, you can call the number on your membership card.
+If you have a health plan through your employer or buy your own health insurance, you can call the number on your membership card.
 Your plan provider will help you find mental health services.

-If you feel like you are coping with your stress by drinking or taking drugs, there is help available from the substance use disorder programs in your county or call the national treatment locator at 800-662-HELP.
+If you feel like you are coping with your stress by drinking or taking drugs, you can get help from county substance use programs.
+You can also call the national treatment locator at 800‑662‑HELP.

-Partner abuse is never okay and there are people standing by to help, especially during this health crisis.
-If you can, call the National Domestic Violence Hotline at 800-799-SAFE or text LOVEIS to 22522 for 24/7 help in English or Spanish.
+Partner abuse is never okay.
+There are people standing by to help, especially during this health crisis.
+If you can, call the National Domestic Violence Hotline at 800‑799‑SAFE or text LOVEIS to 22522 for 24/7 help in English or Spanish.
 If you can’t call, visit TheHotline.org to learn how to create a safety plan or get immediate help with the 24/7 “Chat Now” feature.

 Visit the California Victims Compensation Board website to find information on county victim service providers in California.